 If you are unsure if you are on Money Dashboard Classic or Money Dashboard Neon?
 You can find that information here

-Currently the incoming and outgoing figures on the ‘Breakdown’ feature are calculated differently from the ‘Trend’ feature.
-For the Breakdown view, the ‘Incoming’ / ‘Outgoing’ reflects a category’s net balance and should this be a credit figure, this is taken into account as ‘Incoming’ and vice versa for outgoing.
+Currently the incoming and spending figures on the ‘Breakdown’ feature are calculated differently from the ‘Trend’ feature.
+For the Breakdown view, the ‘Incoming’ / ‘Spending’ reflects a category’s net balance and should this be a credit figure, this is taken into account as ‘Incoming’ and vice versa for spending.
 For example, if there are two transactions in the ‘Household’ category: